iankietzman-voeracity/Standardtechst/README.md

 As this is meant for rapid iteration of alpha/beta products, it is not necessarily meant to have a proper update+upgrade schedule or process.
 Just grab the newest version and run.

 **Standardtechst** is from the Danish *standardtekst*, meaning boilerplate, with some simple wordplay thrown in.
-Although it could alternatively be described as a portmanteau + an abbreviation.
+One could alternatively describe it as a portmanteau + an abbreviation.
 (Standard Tech Stack >> StandardTechStack >> StandardTechSt >> Standardtechst)

 The logo is meant to evoke old bronze typesetting blocks, where the bare bronze shows through on the elevated letter ridges and everything else is covered in ink.